ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 !HTTP-DGRAM=RFC9297}}.

 Only one Context ID can be used per IP-port tuple.
-If an endpoint detects that both itself and its peer have opened a Context ID for the same tuple, the endpoint MUST close the Context ID that was opened by the proxy.
+If an endpoint detects that both it and its peer have opened a Context ID for the same tuple, the endpoint MUST close the Context ID that was opened by the proxy.
 If an endpoint receives a COMPRESSION_ASSIGN capsule whose tuple matches another open Context ID, it MUST treat the capsule as malformed.